Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

-On Thursday, Dansby Swanson (.297 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:40 PM ET.
+On Friday, Dansby Swanson (.297 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 2:20 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Giants.
+He had a one-hit performance in his last game (1-for-4) against the Diamondbacks.

 Dansby Swanson Game Info & Props vs. the Diamondbacks